-- The Application Form must be submitted via the Department of Health Grant Management System by 1:00 pm (AWST) Friday 17 January 2025. - Applicants must include a copy of the relevant External Program guidelines. - Applications must be complete, include requested certifications and be submitted by the closing date/time.
-Consideration must be given to the time needed to comply with internal deadlines.
+- The Application Form must be submitted via email to DOH.OMRI@health.wa.gov.au by 1:00 pm (AWST) Tuesday 8 April 2025. - Applicants must include a copy of the CUREator+ guidelines. - Applications must be complete, include requested certifications and be submitted by the closing date/time.
+Consideration must be given to the time needed to comply with internal deadlines. - The file should be named 'MRIAS2024-25R4-TargetedCall'.